-When your partner has strayed you’re entitled to know what happened.
-You don’t need graphic details (don’t ask “Is she better in bed than me?”) but you do need the basic ones.
+When your partner has strayed, you’re entitled to understand the situation.
+You don’t need graphic details, but you may need the basic ones.
 Where did it happen?
 If the sex took place in your bed while you were at work you might feel differently than if it was in a hotel.
 Also you need to know whether protection and contraception was used.

 Once trust has been destroyed, intimacy may feel impossible.
-It’s OK to sleep in separate rooms for a while but if you go off and stay with your mum for three weeks it will just fuel your indignation and anger.
+It’s OK to sleep in separate rooms for a while, but try and avoid leaving to sleep at your mum’s for a lengthy amount of time, as it can just fuel your indignation and anger.
 Try to reach a functional agreement about staying in the same house and being civil to each other while you decide what to do about it.
 And avoid other people’s moral judgments and advice.

 People instinctively try to manage their pain by being angry, and they go over and over the events because they’re not willing to deal with the issues.
-Professional help can help you to focus on the bigger picture.
-The role of relationship counsellors is to contain and “detoxify” rage so couples can gradually reach an understanding.
+Professional help can encourage you to focus on the bigger picture.
+The role of a relationship counsellor is to contain and detoxify rage so couples can gradually reach an understanding.

-If your partner has cheated on you then your relationship probably isn’t what you thought it was.
-But, once the secrets are out, it’s time to face reality.
+If your partner has cheated on you then you may have had an unrealistic view of the relationship.
 While it’s tempting to hate your partner, it may help to explore what motivated their adultery.
 Equally, try to consider how you consciously or unconsciously contributed to the situation.
-While you’re clearly not to blame, examine whether you’ve failed to challenge your partner or allowed your relationship or sex life to become dull.
+While you’re not to blame, examine whether you’ve struggled to challenge your partner or allowed your relationship or sex life to become dull.

 We’re all guilty of neglecting our relationships at some point.
-People expect them just to work, as if by magic, rather than realising that both parties have a responsibility to keep things alive and fresh and to communicate and deal with crises as they occur.
-Relationships are often hard work, but it’s through hard work that the greatest rewards come.
-After an affair, yours is facing its greatest challenge.
+People expect them just to work, rather than realising that both parties have a responsibility to keep things alive and fresh, particularly in communication and dealing with crises as they occur.
+Relationships are hard work, but it’s through hard work that the greatest rewards come.
+After an affair, your relationship is facing its greatest challenge.
 If you can truly overcome this, it will be deeper and stronger as a result.

-Even if you do decide to leave, there’s still a good way and a bad way to do it.
-If you can, don’t just storm off or disappear without saying a word.
-Explain to your partner what was good, what was bad and why you’re going, then leave with grace.
-Telling the truth will help you identify your emotional and behavioural patterns, which can help to give future relationships a better chance of success.
+Even if you do decide to separate, there’s still a helpful or unhelpful way to leave.
+If you can, try and avoid leaving without saying a word.
+Explain to your partner the negative and the positives of your relationship and why you’re going, so you can leave with grace.
+Being truthful will help you identify your emotional and behavioural patterns, which can help to give future relationships a better chance of success.